AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-get-started-server-windows.md

 -  If ‘Require Azure Multi-Factor Authentication user match’ is checked and you are not in the user list, you will not be able to log into the machine after reboot.
 -  Trusted IPs is dependent on whether the application can provide the client IP with the authentication.
 Currently only Terminal Services is supported.

+>[!NOTE]
->[AZURE.NOTE]This feature is not supported to secure Terminal Services on Windows Server 2012 R2.
+>This feature is not supported to secure Terminal Services on Windows Server 2012 R2.

 ## To secure an application with Windows Authentication, use the following procedure.